 A lack of ankle mobility is a common culprit of poor squat depth or poor squatting mechanics, leaving lifters frustrated with their performance.

-So, how do you increase ankle mobility for squats?
-Perform the following 13 drills:
+So, how do you increase ankle mobility for back or front squats?
+Try some of these 13 ankle mobility exercises:

-This article will go over drills you can start implementing today in your warm-up to begin the process of improving your ankle mobility, as well as several options for those who don’t want to wait and have more immediate strength goals related to squats.
+This article will go over drills you can start implementing today in your warm-up to improve your ankle mobility, as well as several options for those who don’t want to wait and have more immediate strength goals related to squats.

 As you’ll read, one of the best ways to improve ankle mobility is to wear heeled squat shoes.
 I wrote a complete guide on heeled squat shoes and provided the best recommendations in my article on the Best Shoes for Squats.
 Make sure to check it out!